glebkhamin/GPT-DocClassifier/README.md

 - Once fine-tuning is completed, OpenAI will provide the name of the fine-tuned model.
 This will be needed for tagging chunks in the next steps.

 ### Generate Chunks
-- Create a directory called chunking_tests and place your test documents there.
+- Create a directory called *chunking_tests* and place your test documents there.
-- Modify the chunker.py as needed to adjust the number of pages processed.
+- Modify the *chunker.py* as needed to adjust the number of pages processed.
-- Execute chunker.py to generate chunks and output them into a CSV called scoresheet.csv.
+- Execute *chunker.py* to generate chunks and output them into a CSV called *scoresheet.csv*.

 ### Tag Chunks in CSV
-- Update the FT_MODEL variable in test_categorisation_generated_chunks.py with the model name received from OpenAI.
+- Update the *FT_MODEL* variable in *test_categorisation_generated_chunks.py* with the model name received from OpenAI.
-- Run the script to tag each chunk and compile the results into scoresheet_topics.csv.
+- Run the script to tag each chunk and compile the results into *scoresheet_topics.csv*.